 It's an awe-inspiring sight, and little overwhelming, but Baltazar makes for a knowledgeable, friendly guide.
 There's no walk-up traffic to speak of, but most visitors, drawn in either by the store's strong online presence or by simple word of mouth, already know what they're there to see.

-While he used to pick items from estate sales and garage sales (which the Scarborough location also makes a little easier), more often than not, people actually come to him with items they're looking to unload due to a move, or even a death in the family.
+While he used to pick items from estate sales and garage sales, more often than not, people actually come to him with items they're looking to unload due to a move, or even a death in the family.